-Wolf Creek Public Schools fall under the direction of Alberta Education as a public school in the province of Alberta.
+Wolf Creek Public Schools fall under the direction of Alberta Education as a public school division in the province of Alberta.
 Alberta Education provides guidance to each school division to ensure the provincial mandate and vision are lived out in each school division.
-Wolf Creek Public Schools is in alignment with the province in Inclusive Learning Services.
+Wolf Creek Public Schools is in alignment with the provincial Inclusive Learning and Safe and Caring mandates.

 Alberta Education defines inclusion as:

 A way of thinking and acting that demonstrates universal acceptance and promotes a sense of belonging for all learners.
 Inclusion is not just about learners with special needs.

 It is an attitude and approach that embraces diversity and learner differences and promotes equal opportunities for all learners in Alberta.
 Alberta’s education system is built on a values-based approach to accepting responsibility for all children and students.

 The following six principles are key to achieving Alberta’s vision for an inclusive education system.
 These principles can guide and inform value-based and learner-centred decisions related to policies, practices, and actions at every level of Alberta’s education system.

 - Anticipate, value, and support diversity and learner differences

 - High expectations for all learners